averycrespi/yovec/README.md

 **Q**: Why is there no `filter` function?

 **A**: `filter` would return a vector of variable length.
 Variable-length vectors would require conditionals.

+---

+**Q**: Why is the GUI only available for Linux?

+**A**: PyInstaller cannot cross-compile executables.
+For Windows and Mac OS, use the CLI instead.

 ## License